 Prerequisites: A passion to learn!
 There are no University course prerequisites for this class.
-Both non-science and science majors are encouraged to enroll.
+Both non-science and science majors are encouraged to enjoy the class.

 Please read this syllabus carefully.
 We have tried to make it comprehensive and address most questions that arise.